TheRebeLiasOne/anti-khanmigo-reimagined/README.md

 ## Your filter choices

-I've had to separate this into two filter list choices.
 Khanmigo is now more integrated into the software, and some features may be required to complete assignments.
+Therefore, the basic filter will only block non-essential features.
+I hope to make another filter focusing on other AI related features, but it might hinder the ability to complete assignments.
+Currently, it isn't available, and I can't guarantee it ever will be.

-### Basic Filter: What It Blocks
+### Basic Filter
 The basic filter is focused on blocking non-essential AI features (those which aren't needed for assignments).
 This includes the following:
 * Khanmigo's avatar on the home screen
 * "Tutor me" option in the sidebar
 * Khanmigo options in the Activity History
 * Option to customize Khanmigo's avatar with gems.
 * Khanmigo tab in settings (where you personalize Khanmigo's voice.

+### Legacy Filter
+> [!NOTE]
+> You probably don't need to use this.

+The Legacy Filter is focused on AI features in the old version of Khan Academy.
+This filter is no longer being updated, as this UI is mostly obselete for students.
+Personal accounts still have the old UI, but they don't need Khanmigo either.

+For more info on the legacy filter, see the [old repo](https://github.com/TheRebeLiasOne/anti-khanmigo).

 ## Installation